AdobeDocs/experience-manager-65.en/help/forms/using/forms-install-configure-gov-reference-site.md

 1. To locate the Resource URL/Service Root URL, navigate to the MS&reg; Dynamics instance dashboard.
 1. In the top navigation bar, click "Sales" or your own instance type and "Select Settings".
 1. Click "Customizations" and "Developer Resources" near the bottom right.
-1. There you find the Service Root URL: e.g
+1. There you find the Service Root URL: for example,

    *`https://msdynamicsserver.api.crm3.dynamics.com/api/data/v9.1/`